MP Estate Planning UK

 Executors’ Responsibilities with Foreign Accounts

-Executors handling estates with foreign bank accounts need to understand their responsibilities and the associated complexities.
-Administering an estate with foreign assets is rarely straightforward, and executors often face delays in obtaining necessary documents, particularly where official translations or notarised copies are required.
+Executors handling estates with foreign bank accounts carry significant legal responsibilities — and the consequences of getting things wrong can be severe.
+Administering an estate with overseas assets is rarely straightforward, and executors often face delays of many months in obtaining necessary documents, particularly where official translations, apostilles, or notarised copies are required by the foreign jurisdiction.

 Identifying Foreign Assets